-- 7.8 The Appointed Actuary must: - (i) Certify that the valuation of actuarial and other policy liabilities is in accordance with: - (a) generally accepted actuarial principles and practices; and - (b) valuation principles, methods and assumptions set out in the Guidelines;

-- Provide recommendations to the Board on the appropriateness of surplus distribution to participants as well as any relevant distribution to shareholders; and - (iii) Apply the appropriate tests to reasonably satisfy himself of the completeness and accuracy of the current database of business used to perform his duties. - 7.9 The report by the Appointed Actuary to the Board and senior management on the matters covered in paragraph 7.8 must include: - (i) a narrative of findings; - (ii) recommendations and conclusions; and - (iii) the basis for those conclusions. - 7.10 This must be presented in a manner which clearly explains and gives sufficient prominence to significant issues and developments which have material implications on the general takaful liability valuation and reserving of the Labuan takaful operator, or the interests of its clients.
-The Appointed Actuary must be available to respond directly and in a timely fashion, to any questions or issues raised by the Board in relation to his report. - 7.11 In relation to paragraph 7.8(i), the report by the Appointed Actuary must draw the attention of the Board to the following: - (i) key trends in the business composition, the portfolio's experience for each class of business and movements in the reserves for actuarial and other policy liabilities; - (ii) any material changes in selected assumptions; - (iii) reasons for any deviation from the assumptions implied by the experience analysis; - (iv) key assumptions in which small changes can cause significant variations in the valuation results; and - (v) significant observations from the comparison of actual and expected experience for both contribution and claim liabilities.
+- 7.8 The Appointed Actuary must: - (i) certify that the valuation of actuarial and other policy liabilities is in accordance with: - (a) generally accepted actuarial principles and practices; and - (b) valuation principles, methods and assumptions set out in the Guidelines; and - (ii) apply the appropriate tests to reasonably satisfy himself of the completeness and accuracy of the current database of business used to perform his duties. - 7.9 The report by the Appointed Actuary to the Board and senior management on the matters covered in paragraph 7.8 must include: - (i) a narrative of findings; - (ii) recommendations and conclusions; and - (iii) the basis for those conclusions. - 7.10 This must be presented in a manner which clearly explains and gives sufficient prominence to significant issues and developments which have material implications on the general takaful liability valuation and reserving of the Labuan takaful operator, or the interests of its clients.
+The Appointed Actuary must be available to respond directly and in a timely fashion, to any questions or issues raised by the Board in relation to his report.

-- 7.12 The Appointed Actuary must take appropriate steps to effectively engage the Board and senior management on the results of his investigations into the Labuan takaful operator's current and expected takaful liability valuation and reserving.
-The Appointed Actuary must present clearly and discuss directly with the Board, the plausible threats identified by the Appointed Actuary to the takaful liability valuation and reserving of the Labuan takaful operator, recommendations to address those threats and observed actions of the senior management in response to the recommendations made in the previous year. - 7.13 The Appointed Actuary must keep adequate documentation of his work to facilitate continuity such that any party reviewing the Appointed Actuary's work would be able to understand his findings, recommendations and conclusions.
-This includes sufficient detail on: - (i) his engagements, whether written or verbal, with stakeholders; - the activities carried out as part of his duties, including processes relating to the certification of the valuation of liabilities; and - (iii) the methodology employed to satisfy himself of the accuracy of data used in performing his duties.
+- 7.11 In relation to paragraph 7.8(i), the report by the Appointed Actuary must draw the attention of the Board to the following: - (i) key trends in the business composition, the portfolio's experience for each class of business and movements in the reserves for actuarial and other policy liabilities; - (ii) any material changes in selected assumptions; - (iii) reasons for any deviation from the assumptions implied by the experience analysis; - (iv) key assumptions for which small changes can cause significant variations in the valuation results; and - (v) significant observations from the comparison of actual and expected experience for both contribution and claim liabilities. - 7.12 The Appointed Actuary must take appropriate steps to effectively engage the Board and senior management on the results of his investigations into the Labuan takaful operator's current and expected takaful liability valuation or reserving.
+The Appointed Actuary must present clearly and discuss directly with the Board, the plausible threats identified by the Appointed Actuary to the takaful liability valuation or reserving of the Labuan takaful operator, recommendations to address those threats and observed actions of the senior management in response to the recommendations made in the previous year. - 7.13 The Appointed Actuary must keep adequate documentation of his work to facilitate continuity such that any party reviewing the Appointed Actuary's work would be able to understand his findings, recommendations and conclusions.
+This includes sufficient detail on: - (i) his engagements, whether written or verbal, with stakeholders; - (ii) the activities carried out as part of his duties, including processes relating to the certification of the valuation of liabilities; and - (iii) the methodology employed to satisfy himself of the accuracy of data used in performing his duties.